Gurupatil0003/DSA_Tutorial/Tree/Tree_Properties.md

 # Binary Tree Has 6 Propaerties

-## The maximum number of nodes at level ‘l’ of a binary tree is 2l:    take this as example explain me this propartie
+## 1.The maximum number of nodes at level ‘l’ of a binary tree is 2l:    take this as example explain me this propartie

 # Binary Tree Node Levels